-- The project's anticipated research outcomes. - The next phase of development after the successful completion of the proposed study, including the scientific, technical and/or regulatory steps that will take place during this phase of development. - The methods and strategies to move the anticipated research outcomes to the next phase of development and/or commercialization. - A brief schedule and feasible milestones for transitioning the anticipated research outcomes to the next phase of development. - As applicable, the FDA regulatory strategy for the next phase of development, including the number and types of studies proposed to reach approval, licensure, or clearance, the types of FDA meetings to be held, the submission filing strategy, and considerations for compliance with Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP), and Good Clinical Practice (GCP) guidelines, if appropriate. - As applicable, the planned indication for the product label and an outline of the development plan required to support that indication (e.g., Target Product Profile). - Details of the funding strategy to transition to the next level of development and/or commercialization (e.g., specific potential industry partners, internal/external funding opportunities to be applied for).
-Include a description of collaborations and other resources that will be used to provide continuity of development. - If applicable, a description of collaborations and other resources that will be used to provide continuity of development. - A discussion of ownership rights/access to the intellectual property necessary for the development and/or commercialization of products or technologies supported with this award including a plan for resolving intellectual and material property issues among participating organizations.
-If the intellectual property rights are not owned by the performer(s), describe the planned next steps necessary to make the product available to the patient community.
+- The project's anticipated research outcomes. - The next phase of development after the successful completion of the proposed study, including the scientific, technical and/or regulatory steps that will take place during this phase of development. - The methods and strategies to move the anticipated research outcomes to the next phase of development. - A brief schedule and feasible milestones for transitioning the anticipated research outcomes to the next phase of development. - The regulatory strategy for the next phase of development, including the number and types of studies proposed to reach approval, licensure, or clearance, the types of Regulatory Agency meetings to be held, the submission filing strategy, and considerations for compliance with Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP), and Good Clinical Practice (GCP) guidelines, if appropriate. - The planned indication for the product label, if appropriate, and an outline of the development plan required to support that indication (e.g., Target Product Profile). - Details of the funding strategy to transition to the next level of development and/or commercialization (e.g., specific potential industry partners, internal/external funding opportunities to be applied for). - A description of collaborations and other resources that will be used to provide continuity of development.

-- If applicable, a risk analysis for cost, schedule, manufacturability, and sustainability. - Attachment 10: Animal Research Plan (no page limit): Upload as "AnimalResPlan.pdf".
+- A discussion of ownership rights/access to the intellectual property necessary for the development and/or commercialization of products or technologies supported with this award including a plan for resolving intellectual and material property issues among participating organizations.
+If the intellectual property rights are not owned by the performer(s), describe the planned next steps necessary to make the product available to the patient community. - A risk analysis for cost, schedule, manufacturability, and sustainability. - Attachment 10: Animal Research Plan (no page limit): Upload as "AnimalResPlan.pdf".
 (Attachment 10 is only applicable and required for applications proposing animal studies.)